© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman remains beneath Boots building is a scheduled monument protected by Historic England under reference 1004945.
 View the official record →

-The Roman remains beneath the Boots building in Lincolnshire form part of the archaeological record of Roman Lincoln, one of the most significant urban centres in Roman Britain.
+Roman remains beneath Boots building is a Roman archaeological site located in Lincolnshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004945.

 Roman remains beneath Boots building is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004945.